-© Copyright 2020, 2021 HP Development Company, L.P.
+© Copyright 2021 HP Development Company, L.P.

-AMD is a trademark of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
+Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
 Intel, Celeron, Pentium, and Thunderbolt are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
-NVIDIA and the NVIDIA logo are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and other countries.
-USB Type-C® and USB-C® are registered trademarks of USB Implementers Forum.
-DisplayPort[TM] and the DisplayPort[TM] logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
-Miracast® is a registered trademark of Wi-Fi Alliance.
+Lync, Office 365, Skype, and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
+NVIDIA, and the NVIDIA logo are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and other countries.
+TILE and the TILE design are trademarks of Tile, Inc. USB Type-C® and USB-C® are registered trademarks of USB Implementers Forum.
+DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
+Miracast[®] is a registered trademark of Wi-Fi Alliance.